open-telemetry/semantic-conventions/docs/database/database-spans.md

   > Instrumentations that don't have any additional context MUST follow the
   > guidelines in this section.

-- exception is thrown by the instrumented method call
+- an exception is thrown by the instrumented method call
-- instrumented method returns error in another way
+- the instrumented method returns error in another way

-When operation ends with an error, instrumentation:
+When the operation ends with an error, instrumentation:

-- SHOULD set span status code to `Error`
+- SHOULD set the span status code to `Error`
-- SHOULD set `error.type` attribute
+- SHOULD set the `error.type` attribute
-- SHOULD set span status description when it has additional information about the error that aligns with [Span Status Description][SpanStatus] and can't be inferred from `db.response.status_code` or `error.type` attributes.
+- SHOULD set the span status description when it has additional information about the error that aligns with [Span Status Description][SpanStatus] and can't be inferred from `db.response.status_code` or `error.type` attributes.

-  When operation fails with exception, the span status description SHOULD be set to exception message.
+  When the operation fails with an exception, the span status description SHOULD be set to the exception message.

 ### Recording exception events

 **Status**: [Experimental][DocumentStatus]

-When operation fails with exception, instrumentation MAY record [exception event](../exceptions/exceptions-spans.md) by default if and only if the span being recorded is a local root span (does not have a local parent).
+When the operation fails with an exception, instrumentation MAY record an [exception event](../exceptions/exceptions-spans.md) by default if and only if the span being recorded is a local root span (does not have a local parent).

 > [!NOTE]
 > Exception stack traces could be very long and are expensive to capture and store.
 > Exceptions which are not handled by instrumented libraries are likely to be caught,
 > logged, and handled by the caller.
-> Exceptions that are not handled are recorded by they outermost instrumentation
+> Exceptions that are not handled will be recorded by the outermost (local root) instrumentation
 > such as HTTP or gRPC server.

 Instrumentations SHOULD NOT record exception events (by default) on spans that